9elements/openbmc-x86-power-sequencer/Readme.md

-# x86 power sequencer
+# Power sequencing daemon (pwrseqd)

-The x86-power-sequencer is a replacement for the CPLD found on modern x86 server mainboards.
-It has to be run on the BMC capable of controlling all power VRs, monitoring all rails.
+The *pwrseqd* is a replacement for the CPLD found on modern server mainboards.
+It has to be run on the BMC capable of controlling all power VRs, monitoring all rails, controlling GPIOs and doing thermal management.

 Detailed implementation can be found in [HighLevelOverview](doc/HighLevelOverview).